Neurofeedback at Home Devices

 - Promoting brain health and cognitive aging.

-It is essential to note that while neurofeedback at home can be a valuable tool for self-improvement, it is not intended to replace professional medical or psychological care.
-Individuals with severe medical conditions or complex mental health issues should consult with qualified healthcare providers or mental-health professionals before embarking on neurofeedback training at home.
+It is essential to note that while neurofeedback training at home can be a valuable tool for self-improvement, it is not intended to replace professional medical or psychological care.
+Individuals with severe medical conditions or complex mental health issues should consult with qualified healthcare providers or mental health professionals before embarking on neurofeedback training at home.
 Additionally, understanding the specific indications and tailoring the training to individual needs can maximize the benefits and ensure a safe and effective neurofeedback experience.

-Contraindications for use neurofeedback at home
+Contraindications for use neurofeedback therapy at home

-- Severe Mental Health Conditions: Individuals with severe mental health conditions, such as severe depression, schizophrenia, bipolar disorder, or psychosis, should not use neurofeedback at home without professional supervision.
+- Severe Mental Health Conditions: Individuals with severe mental health conditions, such as severe depression, schizophrenia, bipolar disorder, or psychosis, should not use neurofeedback therapy at home without professional supervision.
 Neurofeedback may not be appropriate as the sole intervention for these conditions and should be integrated with other therapies.

 - Seizure Disorders: People with a history of epilepsy or seizure disorders should use neurofeedback with caution.
 Although neurofeedback can be used to manage some types of seizures, it should be done under the guidance of a healthcare professional to avoid triggering seizures.